 - Florida formed a Special Committee on Technologies Affecting the Practice of Law.
 This committee has proposed an amendment to Florida Bar Rules that would create Registered Online Service Providers.
 Additionally, the Florida Bar has created a Special Committee to Improve the Delivery of Legal Services.

 - Illinois – The Chicago Bar Association and Chicago Bar Foundation created a joint Task Force on the Sustainable Practice of Law & Innovation.
 Additionally, the Illinois Attorney Registration and Disciplinary Commission has released for comment a proposal on attorneys working with for-profit matching services.

 - New Mexico – The New Mexico Supreme Court formed a working group to explore Limited License Legal Technicians.

-- New York – The New York State Bar has a commission on the future of legal services.
+- New York – The New York State courts have created the Commission to Reimagine the Future of New York’s Courts

 - North Carolina – The State Bar of North Carolina has created an Issues Subcommittee to Study Regulatory Change.

 - Utah – The Utah Supreme Court has created the Utah Implementation Task Force on Regulatory Reform.